grammyjs/website/site/docs/plugins/keyboard.md

 ## Plugin Summary

 This plugin is built-in into the core of grammY.
-You don't need to install anything to use it.
+You don’t need to install anything to use it.
 Simply import everything from grammY itself.

 Also, both the documentation and the API reference of this plugin are unified with the core package.